13 Things You Might Not Know About Yeast Infectionsby Eileen Bailey Health Writer

 What to wear to steer clear of yeast infections

 You might be able to lower your risk of getting a yeast infection by wearing cotton underwear, avoiding tight pants or pantyhose, changing wet swimsuits or damp workout clothes immediately, and avoiding hot tubs and very hot baths.

 Yeast in the mouth

 Yeast infections can also appear in the mouth.
 When they do, they are called thrush.
-This can cause lesions on your tongue, cheeks and gums.
-If it is in your esophagus, you might find it painful to swallow.
+This can cause lesions on your tongue, cheeks, and gums.
+If it's in your esophagus, you might find it painful to swallow.